keithalewis/math/opm.md

 possible outcomes.

 Classical literature often specifies terminal prices as a function $X\colon\Omega\to\RR^I$ rather than cash flows $C$.
-From a rigorous standdpoint, prices do not actually exist at the end of the period since there is no further economic activity available.
+From a rigorous standpoint, prices do not actually exist at the end of the period since there is no further economic activity available.
 The classical approach implicitly assumes the initial position is liquidated at the end of the period